titusrobin/MOOd/README.md

 Time note: 85 scenes take approximately 45 mins to filter.

 ### 4. YOLO Baseline Model Implementation
-You will find the YOLO Baseline Model folder within the repository.
-The following steps is what it achieves:

-- Loads the nuScenes Mini Dataset using the nuScenes devkit
+You will find the YOLO Baseline Model folder within the repository called *Baseline_YOLO/code*.
+YOLO object detection model is used as baseline to detect traffic cones.
+It includes scripts to extract and prepare a dataset from the nuScenes dataset, as well as to train, validate, and use the detection model.

-- Filters the dataset to only look for traffic cones
-- Saves the images which only contains traffic cones in a new file structure
-- Train and test YOLO Model on filtered images
+#### Files

+1. `create_dataset.py`: This script is responsible for extracting traffic cone data from the nuScenes dataset and preparing it for use with a YOLO object detection model.
+2. `traffic_cone_detector.py`: This script defines the `TrafficConeDetector` class, which is used for training, validating, and using the YOLO object detection model to detect traffic cones.

+## How to launch the project

+### Prepare Data

+### Baseline Model--YOLO
+#### Usage
+1. Ensure you have the nuScenes dataset downloaded and the path set in `create_dataset.py`.
+2. Run `create_dataset.py` to generate the YOLO dataset.
+3. Customize the training parameters in `traffic_cone_detector.py` as needed.
+4. Run `traffic_cone_detector.py` to train the model, validate it, and test it on a sample image or video.

 ## Next Steps